How to Prevent Mold in Garages (Moisture Control for Tools, Storage, and Walls)

 - Lowering the chance of mold spreading from floor-level dampness

-This is especially important for cardboard boxes, paper goods, fabrics, and stored household items.
+This is especially important for cardboard boxes, paper goods, fabrics, wood items, and anything stored in closed bins that can trap damp air.

-If your garage is used heavily for storage, see How to Prevent Mold in Storage Areas for broader storage-specific strategies once that article is published.
+If your garage is used heavily for storage, see How to Prevent Mold in Storage Areas for broader storage-specific strategies.

 Improve Airflow